Muhammad Yunus: International career

 In July 2007, in Johannesburg, South Africa, Nelson Mandela, Graça Machel and Desmond Tutu convened a group of world leaders "to contribute their wisdom, independent leadership and integrity to tackle some of the world's toughest problems."
 Nelson Mandela announced the formation of this new group, The Elders, in a speech he delivered on the occasion of his 89th birthday.
 Yunus attended the launch of the group and was one of its founding members.
 He stepped down as an Elder in September 2009, stating that he was unable to do justice to his membership due to the demands of his work.

 Yunus is a member of the Africa Progress Panel (APP), a group of ten distinguished individuals who advocate at the highest levels for equitable and sustainable development in Africa.
 Every year, the Panel releases a report, the Africa Progress Report, that outlines an issue of immediate importance to the continent and suggests a set of associated policies.

 In July 2009, Yunus became a member of the SNV Netherlands Development Organisation International Advisory Board to support the organisation's poverty reduction work.
 Since 2010, Yunus has served as a Commissioner for the Broadband Commission for Digital Development, a UN initiative which seeks to use broadband internet services to accelerate social and economic development.

 In March 2016, he was appointed by United Nations Secretary-General Ban Ki-moon to the High-Level Commission on Health Employment and Economic Growth, which was co-chaired by presidents François Hollande of France and Jacob Zuma of South Africa.
 Following the Rohingya genocide in 2016–2017, Yunus urged Myanmar to end violence against Rohingya Muslims.

 Early political career

-For many years, Yunus remained a follower of Hasina's father, Sheikh Mujib, Former President of Bangladesh.
+For many years, Yunus remained a follower of Hasina's father, Sheikh Mujibur Rahman, Former President of Bangladesh.
 While teaching at Middle Tennessee State University, Yunus founded the Bangladesh Citizens' Committee (BCC) as a response to West Pakistan's aggression against Bangladesh.
 After the outbreak of the war of liberation, the BCC selected Yunus to become editor of its Bangladesh News Letter.
 Inspired by the birth of Bangladesh in 1971, Yunus returned home in 1972.
 The relationship continued after Mujib's death.

-Advisor to the Caretaker Government
+Adviser to the caretaker government

 In 1996, Muhammad Yunus served as an advisor to the caretaker government led by former Chief Justice Muhammad Habibur Rahman.
 He was responsible for overseeing the Ministry of Primary and Mass Education, the Ministry of Science and Technology, and the Ministry of Environment and Forests.